If you prefer, you may download the Installation Manual and Users Guide pdf using the link at the right.

 Installations on boats and RV’s are easily managed with the stainless steel mushroom vent with the built-in screen and adjustable top which is self-sealing.

-Clamping is not necessary on the connection for the head, and normally not necessary on the exterior connecter.
+Clamping the hose to the fan housing is not necessary on the connection for the head, and normally not necessary on the exterior connecter.
 With an overhead connection, you may ﬁnd it necessary to clamp this end depending on the amount of support provided for the vent hose.
 If the hose is supported properly, you will probably not need a clamp.
 The vent hose must be attached to the housing which has the fan inside it.
 The unit is designed to pull fresh air through the head and ventilate it outside.
 If you disassemble the fan housing, always check to be certain that the fan is blowing out of the vent before re-attaching the vent hose.

 If you are unsure of a particular step in the installation of your Nature’s Head, please check the FAQs for Installation on our website, www.natureshead.net.
-If you are unable to resolve the issue, please send us an email giving your name, phone number, address, distributor name, and a brief description of how we may help.
+If you are unable to resolve the issue, send us an email giving your name, phone number, address, distributor name, and a brief description of how we may help.